-Although Qidiao Kai (漆雕開) only makes a single appearance in the Analects, he was a highly influential disciple who went to establish his own school, which became one of the eight branches of Confucianism identified by the philosopher Han Fei (韓非) in the 3rd century BC.
+Although Qidiao Kai (漆雕開) only makes a single appearance in the Analects, he was a highly influential disciple who went to establish his own school, which became one of the eight branches of Confucianism identified by the philosopher Han Fei (韓非) in the third century BCE.

-Born in 540 BC, Qidiao Kai was also known as Zikai (子開) or Ziruo (子若).
-Two other members of his clan, Qidiao Tufu (漆雕徒父) and Qidiao Chi (漆雕哆) were also disciples of Confucius.
+Qidiao was also known as Zikai (子開) or Ziruo (子若), and was a native of the state of Cai.
+Two other members of his clan, Qidiao Tufu (漆雕徒父) and Qidiao Chi (漆雕哆), are also believed to have been followers of Confucius.

 Appearances in the Analects of Confucius

-When Confucius recommended Qidiao Kai for an official position, the latter replied: “I cannot be trusted for such a responsibility yet.”
+When Confucius recommended that Qidiao Kai should seek an official position, he replied: “I’m not ready to be trusted for such a responsibility yet.”
 Confucius was delighted.